 The soil for carrot cultivation should be properly prepared to get the desired yield.
-Therefore It is necessary that the field provides a loose, friable, deep, and well-drained for seeds to germinate.
-This can be achieved by repeated deep ploughing at least 20-30 cm deep followed by harrowing, leveling, and cleaning.
+Therefore the field must provide a loose, friable, deep, and well-drained for seeds to germinate.
+This can be achieved by repeated deep plowing at least 20-30 cm deep followed by harrowing, leveling, and cleaning.

 In any case, a shallow furrow is made 30-45 cm in length.
 When the seeds are dibbled, they are sown with 7.5-10 cm spacing.
-With such conditions about 4- 6 kg of seeds is needed per hectare.
+With such conditions, about 4- 6 kg of seeds are needed per hectare.

 Then seeds are lightly covered with soil or sand.
 Some growers irrigate the field about 24 hours before sowing to ensure that adequate moisture is present at the time of sowing.
 Many varieties germinate in about 10-15 days.

 Fertilization management in Carrot farming